To collect and send information to Tanium for troubleshooting, collect

 - Check the configuration of the Discover action group.
 See Configure Discover action group.

 - Check the status of the Discover action group.
-From the main menu, go to Actions > Scheduled Actions.
+From the main menu, go to Console > Actions > Scheduled Actions.

 You might find that some endpoints are not scanning.
 For example, the question: Get Discover Last Scan Range from all machines returns [no results].